 Our bankruptcy clients usually come to us ashamed and tired.
 They are ashamed because they think they never took on debt thinking they would not be able to pay it back.
-They’re tired because they’ve done everything they can to pay back their debt.
-The first thing we do is explain to them that there is nothing wrong or shameful about filing.
+They're tired because they've done everything they can to pay back their debt.
+The first thing your bankruptcy lawyer at Marcotte Law Firm will do is explain to them that there is nothing wrong or shameful about filing.

 Here is the thing the credit card companies and banks do not want you to know – the system is set up for you to fail.
 They charge unconscionable interest rates, late fees, collection fees, and enforce acceleration clauses in an attempt to get you to give them large sums of money.
 Money you need to pay for groceries or rent.
 Many times, bankruptcy is the only option because the system designed to make it difficult to climb out of a hole of debt.What Does an "Average" Bankruptcy Look Like?

 Each bankruptcy is different.
-They are as different as the people who are filing for bankruptcy relief.
+They are as different as the people who are filing for bankruptcy relief, which is why it's important to talk to a bankruptcy lawyer about your particular situation.
 However, the steps to a case usually follow a similar trajectory.

 First, the debtor decides that they want to file for bankruptcy.
-They will meet with our office and we will help them decide whether a Chapter 7 or a Chapter 13 is right for them.
+They will meet with a bankruptcy lawyer, and we will help them decide whether a Chapter 7 or a Chapter 13 is right for them.
 Which Chapter is dependent on how much income they have made in the past six months.
 Chapter 7 and Chapter 13 are discussed elsewhere on our website.

 The client will then need to compile a lot of documents.
 Generally, this will include two years of taxes, copies of their social security card, current expenses, current income, six months' worth of paystubs, credit card statements, deeds, mortgage statements, and potentially a credit report.